 7. Give plenty of stopping room

 It’s important to give yourself plenty of stopping room between you and the driver in front of you.
 Slippery roads and inclement weather can make it harder to control your car, especially when braking suddenly.
-Giving yourself plenty of room helps keep you and drivers around you safe.
+Giving yourself plenty of room helps keep you and the drivers around you safe.
+Of course, this is a rule that should be followed year-round!
+However, wet leaves make for a very slippery surface, so it is important to be more diligent in the Fall weather.

 8. Prepare for changing weather conditions